derekwolpert/Visicality/README.md

 ## Architecture & Technologies

-TUAVP utilizes the following technologies:
+AVWAD3 utilizes the following technologies:
 * `Vanilla JavaScript`, for fundamental structure of project
 * `Web Audio API`, to extract data from selected audio
 * `D3 Library`, to create visually rich visuals based on data from audio